Terveystalo's addressable markets

 Terveystalo's addressable market in Sweden

-Terveystalo’s subsidiary Feelgood, which operates in Sweden, offers services in occupational health and, including; risk assessments, ergonomics and physiotherapy, organisation and leadership, and harmful use.
-In addition, the company provides private health care and well-being services to its occupational care customers´ employees and their families through the digital service Feelgood Plus.
+Terveystalo’s subsidiary Feelgood, which operates in Sweden, offers services in occupational health including risk assessments, ergonomics and physiotherapy, organisation and leadership consultation and prevention of harmful use.
+In addition, the company provides private healthcare and well-being services to its occupational care customers´ employees and their families through the digital service Feelgood Plus.

-The Swedish occupational health market is stable and has a size of around 0.6 billion euros.
+The Swedish occupational health market is stable and has a size of around EUR 0.4 billion.
 Feelgood is Sweden's third largest provider of occupational health services with a market share of around 19 percent.
 The Swedish occupational health system includes fewer services required by law than the Finnish system.
 Occupational health and private health services are also in different systems.
 However, employers are interested in offering more extensive occupational healthcare in order to reduce sick leave and extend working careers.
-Terveystalo's subsidiary Feelgood serves approximately 8,000 corporate customers in Sweden, with a total of approximately 1.1 million occupational health end-customers.
+Terveystalo’ s subsidiary Feelgood serves approximately 8,000 corporate customers in Sweden, with a total of approximately one million occupational health end-customers.